demisto/content-docs/docs/integrations/yml-from-python-code-gen.md

     """
     print("funk")
 ```
-will be `The command is used to give up the funk.\n     It is a very funky command.`.
+ the description for will be `The command is used to give up the funk.\n     It is a very funky command.`.
 #### Args
-To specify input arguments use the `Args` section like so:
+To specify input arguments, use the `Args` section.

+For example:
 ```python
 metadata_collector = YMLMetadataCollector(integration_name="some_name")